 Photo Credit: Haunted Journeys

-Built 1885, it was the second-longest operating jail in Texas.
-It closed its doors in 2005.
+Built 1885, the Old Lavaca Jail was the second-longest operating jail in Texas, not closing its doors till 2005.
 The structure sat abandoned for 9 years until it was bought by a man with a passion for historic buildings.
 With help from a group of paranormal investigators, he soon realized the seemingly quiet place is not as empty as it seemed.

 Do you want to get your own evidence?
 You can book a private investigation there.
 For more information check the website of Old Lavaca Jail tours.